deeplab-ai/denvis/README.md

 ```
 ### 1.2 Instructions on how to set-up ligand data

-You can use any `.sdf` file as input to the webservice, but only the first 100 ligands will be screened.
+You can use any `.sdf` file as input to the Web service, but only the first 100 ligands will be screened.
-One source of such files is [dude.docking.org]('http://dude.docking.org')
+One source of such files is [dude.docking.org](http://dude.docking.org/).

-In order to exactly reproduce our results in DUD-E we recommend also running the deduplication script `drop_sdf_duplicates.py` on the `.sdf` file before making the request.
-This is done because the .sdf files provided in [dude.docking.org]('http://dude.docking.org') contain ligands with duplicate IDs.
+Note: if you wish to exactly reproduce our results in DUD-E (see below), we recommend also running the deduplication script `drop_sdf_duplicates.py` on the `.sdf` file before making the request.
+This is done because the `.sdf` files provided in [dude.docking.org]('http://dude.docking.org') contain ligands with duplicate IDs, which we have removed.

-#### example: download a ligands file from DUD-E
+#### Example: download a ligands file from DUD-E
 ```bash
 wget http://dude.docking.org/targets/aa2ar/actives_final.sdf.gz
 gzip -d actives_final.sdf.gz
 mv actives_final.sdf webservice_data
 ```

-##### run the deduplication script to remove duplicates(ligands with the same ID) from the sdf file
+##### Run the deduplication script to remove duplicates(ligands with the same ID) from the `.sdf` file
 ```bash
 python scripts/drop_sdf_duplicates.py webservice_data/actives_final.sdf -o webservice_data/ligands_dedup.sdf
 ```

 ## 2. Inference via HTTP requests

+The Web service accepts the following inputs:
+* protein: a protein file in a `.pdb` format.
+We suggest using the ones we have provided (see previous section), as we download all protein data from PDB using `moleculekit`.
+As a result, there might be slight differences between our provided data and the ones that are provided by various database portals (e.g. DUD-E, PDBbind etc.).
+* crystal_ligand: a ligand in `.mol2` format.
+This should be taken from the protein-ligand complex and is used to specify the protein pocket.
+We do not calculate a screening score for this ligand.
+* ligand: a library of ligands in `.sdf` format.
+If you wish to reproduce the results of our paper, you can download these from [dude.docking.org]('http://dude.docking.org') and use the [provided deduplication script](scripts/drop_sdf_duplicates.py) (see above).
+Note: only the first 100 ligands in the file will be screened.

+You also need to specify the model you wish to use for the virtual screening.
+The names represent the database that our models have been trained on, and we currently support the following options:
+* `pdbbind_2019_refined`
+* `pdbbind_2019_general`

+For example, specify  `model=pdbbind_2019_refined` when making the request to run inference using the models trained on PDBbind v2019 refined set.

+The output is a pandas `DataFrame` in `json` format and can be loaded using `pandas.read_json()`.

-After the data has been prepared we can make the request using the following API:
+After the data has been prepared, we can make the request using the following API:
-Note: the request can take ~1-2 minutes (depending on the size of the input protein) to complete due to the computationally expensive surface processing
+Note: the request can take ~1-2 minutes (depending on the size of the input protein) to complete due to the computationally expensive surface pre-processing step.
-### make the request and store the output in a json file
+### Make the request and store the output in a json file
+From a Unix-like terminal (e.g. Linux/Mac) execute:
 ```bash
 curl --ipv4 -k -F model=pdbbind_2019_refined -F protein=@"webservice_data/dude/all/aa2ar/receptor.pdb" -F crystal_ligand=@"webservice_data/dude/all/aa2ar/crystal_ligand.mol2" -F ligand=@"webservice_data/ligands_dedup.sdf" -H "Content-Type: multipart/form-data" -X POST https://denvis.deeplab.ai/screen > webservice_data/aa2ar_denvis_webservice.json
 ```

 ## 3. Demo
-We provide a demo notebook [07_Webservice_output_analysis](notebooks/07_Webservice_output_analysis.ipynb) that parses the output for a request on a dude target and compares it to the inference results we provide for denvis.
+We provide a [demo notebook](notebooks/07_Webservice_output_analysis.ipynb) that parses the output for a request on a specified target from the DUD-E database, and compares it to the inference scores we provide from to reproduce the results from our DENVIS v1.0 publication (see below).

-# DENVIS v1.0 paper results reproduction
+# DENVIS v1.0 publication results reproduction
 ## 1. Download output scores

 It is recommended that you run `download_extract_data.sh` to download and extract all output data/scores used in the Benchmark and the ablation studies.